deanhamsft/Brinehaven/NPC's of Brinehaven/Sheriff Drenvar.md

 Role in Brinehaven

-- Base: The Sheriff’s Office, a stone hut near the docks with a cell, desk, and weapon rack.
-The ledger is concealed in a false bottom under the desk.
+- Base: The Sheriff’s Office, a stone hut down the lane from the tavern, with a cell, an office (desk and safe inside), main desk, and weapon rack.
+A ledger is concealed in a false bottom under the desk.
 - Authority: Drenvar commands 4 guards (use Guard stats, CR 1/8), some complicit in the ring.
 He reports to the elders but manipulates them with false reports.
 - Drenvar also has three Thugs as hired henchmen for work off the books